 How dyslexia can affect math

-What it is: Dyslexia is a learning difference that makes reading hard.
+is a learning difference that makes reading hard.
 Kids with dyslexia may also have trouble with reading comprehension, spelling, writing, and math.

 The math connection: Dyslexia can make it hard to understand and solve word problems.
 Many number words like “eight” have irregular spellings that can’t be sounded out.
 Word problems also often use people’s names, which can be tricky to read.

 Some kids with dyslexia may